Offline Sync Strategies & Background Workflows

 Cross-Browser & Compatibility Notes:

 IndexedDB is universally supported but behaves differently under quota pressure.
-Chrome throws QuotaExceededError synchronously during add(), while Safari may fail during tx.done.
-Always wrap operations in explicit try/catch blocks and handle transaction aborts gracefully.
+Chrome throws QuotaExceededError synchronously during add(), while Safari may surface it during transaction commit.
+Always wrap operations in explicit error handlers on both the request and the transaction.

 Exponential Backoff & Fallback Execution